Write your message

 Send citation to:

-Fatahi K. Investigating the effect of carbon dioxide in the air on the feeling of thermal comfort, cognitive function, and heart rate of healthcare workers while working..
-Iran J Ergon 2025; 12 (4)
+Fatahi K. Investigating the Effect of Carbon Dioxide in the Air on the Feeling of Thermal Comfort, Cognitive Function, and Heart Rate of Healthcare Workers while Working.
+Iran J Ergon 2025; 12 (4) :252-262

 URL: http://journal.iehfs.ir/article-1-1055-en.html

-Assistant Professor, Department of Architecture, Ilam Branch, Islamic Azad University, Ilam, Iran. , karenfatahi@yahoo.com
+Department of Architecture, II.c., Islamic Azad University, Ilam, Iran , karenfatahi@yahoo.com

-Methodology: In this laboratory-based research, 20 employees from a specialized clinic were randomly assigned into two groups of ten.
-They were exposed to varying levels of carbon dioxide at a controlled temperature of 25 degrees Celsius: one group experienced 1100 ppm with adequate ventilation, while the other was subjected to 1800 ppm without ventilation.
-Key parameters such as heart rate, thermal comfort (assessed using the ASHRAE standard questionnaire), and cognitive performance (measured through the MOCA test) were recorded.
+Methods: In this laboratory-based research, 20 employees from a specialized clinic were randomly assigned into two groups of ten.
+They were exposed to varying levels of CO2 at a controlled temperature of 25°C: one group experienced 1100 ppm with adequate ventilation, while the other was subjected to 1800 ppm without ventilation.
+Key parameters, such as heart rate, thermal comfort (assessed using the ASHRAE standard questionnaire), and cognitive performance (measured through the MOCA test) were recorded.
 The collected data were analyzed using multivariate analysis of covariance (MANCOVA).

 Conclusion: The findings underscore the importance of continuous air quality monitoring in workplace settings.
 Such measures can enhance thermal comfort levels, improve cognitive performance, and mitigate health risks for healthcare workers engaged in their professional activities.